greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/freemium-saas-usage-data_1_1.md

 ---

-title: "Freemium SaaS Usage Data"
+title: Freemium SaaS Usage Data
-description: "How to view and use usage data from freemium and trial SaaS namespaces in Salesforce."
+description: How to view and use usage data from freemium and trial SaaS namespaces in Salesforce.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/freemium-saas-usage-data_1_1/
+linkTitle: Freemium SaaS Usage Data
+type: docs
 ---

 ---